 Updates to building safety regulations continue across jurisdictions.
 Key developments include:

-Social inflation and high-cost jury awards—sometimes called “nuclear verdicts”—continue to affect construction insurance claims.
-These verdicts may result from poor building practices, worksite safety issues or auto accidents.
+Social inflation and high‑cost jury awards — sometimes called “nuclear verdicts” — continue to affect construction insurance claims.
+These verdicts may result from poor building practices, worksite safety issues, or auto accidents.

 Natural disasters remain frequent and costly, especially in high‑risk areas.
 Projects in disaster‑prone locations face extended timelines, increased costs, and potential coverage limitations as insurers adjust their policies or exit certain markets.

-Construction companies should incorporate environmental risk planning into their 2026 strategy, including contingency plans for project delays, equipment replacement, and insurance review.
+Construction companies should incorporate environmental risk planning into their strategy, including contingency plans for project delays, equipment replacement, and insurance review.

 To stay ahead in 2026, construction businesses can take proactive steps to manage risk and maintain operational stability:

-As we move through 2025, construction businesses face a dynamic landscape shaped by economic pressures, regulatory updates, rising insurance costs, and environmental risks.
+Construction businesses face a dynamic landscape shaped by economic pressures, regulatory updates, rising insurance costs, and environmental risks.
 Staying informed and taking proactive steps now can help protect operations, maintain stability, and set the stage for success in 2026.

 Learn more about construction business insurance solutions and risk management.